 Step 4: Add a decorative ribbon.

 Lastly, add a decorative bow and hang your new DIY Fall Wreath on your front door with more fall themed ribbon.

-If you like the bow be sure to check out my Five Minute Fancy Bow Tutorial, and make sure you watch and share the video.
+If you like the bow I used be sure to check out my Five Minute Fancy Bow Tutorial, and please watch and share the video too.

 Now I’m ready for Fall, I’m so glad to be ahead in decorating for once.

-- Bunch leaves together and then cut from bunch with wire cutters.
+- Bunch leaves together and cut them from bunch with wire cutters.

 - Use a glue gun to attach leaf bunches from the center out to cover 1/3 of the wreath.